 Rhubarb Crowns

-Rhubarb crowns are the underground part of the plant that produce the stalks.
+Rhubarb crowns are the underground part of the plant that produces the stalks.
 They can live for up to 15 years with proper care and maintenance.

 It is important to keep the crowns healthy by fertilizing them regularly and keeping them free of pests and diseases.
 If you notice any signs of damage or decay, you should remove the affected parts immediately to prevent further spread.